 - Mythical: pretend, related to myths and stories

 - Tusk: a horn

 Answer: The beautiful, spiral tusk is made of ivory.
 Scientists believe males might use the tusk to impress females or to ward off other male narwhals in pursuit of a female.

 Visit National Geographic to watch a video about narwhals.

 You may cut-and-paste the below MLA and APA citation examples:

 Declan, Tobin. " Fun Facts about Narwhals ."
 Easy Science for Kids, Mar 2021.
 Web.
 08 Mar 2021. < https://easyscienceforkids.com/narwhals/ >.

 APA Style Citation

 Tobin, Declan.
-(2018).
-Facts about What is a narwhal?.
+(2021).
+Fun Facts about Narwhals.
 Easy Science for Kids.
-Retrieved from http://easyscienceforkids.com/narwhals/
+Retrieved from https://easyscienceforkids.com/narwhals/

 Sponsored Links :